isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: allow-query-on
    :tags: query
    :short: Specifies which local addresses (an IP address list) are allowed to send queries to this resolver.
-Used in multi-homed configurations.
+This option is used in multi-homed configurations.

    This makes it possible, for instance, to allow queries on internal-facing interfaces but disallow them on external-facing ones,